Computer Science Department

-I have been an assistant professor in the Computer Science Department, of the Viterbi School of Engineering at USC since August 2010.
+I an associate professor in the Computer Science Department, of the Viterbi School of Engineering at USC.
+I joined USC in August 2010.
 Before that, I was a research staff member in the Data Analytics Group at the IBM T.J.
 Watson Research Center since November 2006.
 I received my M.S. and Ph.D. from Carnegie Mellon University.
 My research interests include machine learning and data mining with applications to biology, climate science, health, and social media.
+Here is my CV .

 Okawa Foundation Research Award, 2013 (details)

 NSF CAREER Award, 2013 (details)

 James H. Zumberge Research and Innovation Fund Individual Award, 2011